 There are forums, like Craftster.org, that offer stitch alongs or hoopla alongs.
 You are given a theme each month and everyone picks whatever pattern they want as long as it fits the theme.
 They post on the forum during the month and are eligible for prizes and other gifts.
 You can check with their website monthly to see what the new theme and prize is.
 You can also post on this forum outside of the SAL.
 They also offer advice and ideas for all sorts of needlework projects.
 Facebook groups are another way to meet up with cross stitchers and work on SAL.
 Some independent designers have their own Facebook groups and stitch alongs.
 Some of these SAL on Facebook are free and you do not need to purchase the pattern.
 Snowflower Diaries is one designer that offers for purchase patterns and free stitch alongs.

 It's a Great Way to Meet Friends

 Stitch alongs are a great way to meet friends that love stitching as much as you do.
 It is fun to see everyone's take on a project and idea of a specific pattern.
 Local stitch alongs can promote local independent stores.
 You can also learn new stitches and maybe even meet your new best stitchy friend.
 Stitch alongs are also a great way for new designers to get their name out there in the cross stitch world.
-Forums and social media groups showcase the amazing work done through stitch alongs.
-There are so many options for meeting people and celebrating cross stitch with stitch along.
 From online groups to Friday night stitch parties; the stitch along is here to stay.
 Happy cross stitching!